Gauthamas/EMIandSMSSync/README.md

 ## Features of EMIandSMSSync

+This uses MVP model and designed so that it can be rewritten easliy.

 ### EMI calculation

 -Given loan amount, interest rate and tenure, calculate emi, total interst payable, total payment